 World's first operation of self-driving city buses with integration into an existing control system

-In 2019, the public transport operator of the city of Monheim, Bahnen der Stadt Monheim (BSM), will be operating self-driving vehicles manufactured by EasyMile.
-This new route will open up the old town of Monheim and represents a genuine enhancement of the public transport offering.
+The public transport operator of the city of Monheim, Bahnen der Stadt Monheim (BSM), is operating self-driving vehicles manufactured by EasyMile.
+This new route opens up the old town of Monheim and represents a genuine enhancement of the public transport offering.
 The self-driving vehicles of this old town route drive from the central bus station towards the Rhine, past restaurants and sights, and also connect the health campus and the nursing home and drive back to the bus station serving six stops.

 At the bus station, the old town route has a fixed stand next to the other bus routes, as part of a shared use of infrastructure.
 There are also journey continuation options from other routes arriving here.
 The buses will be visible on the dynamic passenger information signs and on the Internet.